Specialized Treatment Programs

 DBT is a cognitive-behavioral therapy that was originally developed to treat borderline personality disorder, and has since been used to treat a wide variety of mental and mood disorders, including addiction.
 DBT focuses on social factors in a person’s life and an individual’s thoughts and behaviors.

 We have found that 37% of First Responders suffer from behavioral health problems, such as Addiction and PTSD.
 The rate of attempted suicide among First Responders is steadily increasing to more than 10 times the rate of the general population.
 This population includes, but is not limited to, Police Officers, Fire Fighters, Correctional Officers, EMT’s, and 9/11 Dispatchers.
 Not only are our First Responder’s dealing with these issues, but they find it difficult to ask for help due to the reason that they are called upon to help everyone else – they are not the ones who should need help.
 Often, the self-care and addiction status of first responders can go unnoticed for a long time.
 Few other professions deal with as much trauma, grief, and high-intensity work as first responders do, and this line of work can take a monumental toll.
-The Florida House Experience’s addiction treatment program, specifically designed for first responders, is available to all emergency personnel, regardless of active duty or status.
+FHE Health’s addiction treatment program, specifically designed for first responders, is available to all emergency personnel, regardless of active duty or status.